Add Stability to Your Retirement Mix

 The National Economy and Your IRA

-In many cases, gold and silver can provide a better chance of financial security than other types of IRAs.
+In many cases, gold and silver can potentially provide a better chance of financial security than other types of IRAs.
 The answer is pretty simple.

 Conventional IRAs are often heavy with stocks and bonds.
 In previous eras, when the national economy was more robust and stable, this method proved to be successful.